 Final Thoughts

-Long flights don’t have to feel endless.
-With a few essentials and some pre-flight prep, you can turn even the longest journey into a calm, cozy experience.
+Long-haul flights don’t have to feel endless.
+With a few essentials and some pre-flight prep, you can turn even the longest journey into a calm, cozy experience, even in economy.